dassaev/BPM_SolarVillage/README.md

 ProcessInstanceId| The process instance id of current process, this value will be updaed by the Groovy script. |0 TaskInstanceId| The task instance id of HOA Approval human task in current process, this value will be updaed by the Groovy script. |0

+> **Note**: update the "SalesUserId" and "ExecutiveUserId" property values if you have different user ids for "sales" and "executive" role.

 ## 3.2.
 Run TestCases
 ### 3.2.1.
 Not HOA Member TestSuite